What is a Fixed Assets Register?

 There is no universal template or format for how a register should be maintained.
 The extent of details included about each asset will depend primarily on your country’s laws and the requirements of your management team.

 For small businesses, the register could be a single Excel spreadsheet.
-Large, multinational companiesMultinational CompaniesA multinational company (MNC) refers to that business entity whose headquarter is in one country, and its branches or subsidiaries extend across the globe in two or more nations.
-The MNCs aim at maximum revenue generation by spreading business worldwide. could use numerous complex software products to keep track of all their assets across diverse geographies.
+Large, multinational companiesMultinational CompaniesA multinational company (MNC) is defined as a business entity that operates in its country of origin and also has a branch abroad.
+The headquarter usually remains in one country, controlling and coordinating all the international branches. could use numerous complex software products to keep track of all their assets across diverse geographies.
 A sample format looks something like the picture below.

 Kindly note that the template above is an example of fixed assets registers, and must not be considered binding.
 The format varies as per organizational needs.